These functions are used to prepare image URLs and files for input to the

 )

-#> The first image is the logo of the R programming language, which features
+#> The first image is the logo for the R programming language, featuring a

 #>

-#> The second image is a hexagonal logo for the "httr2" package in R. It
+#> The second image is the logo for the "httr2" library in R. It features a

-#> shows the text "httr2" with a silhouette of a baseball player swinging a
+#> red silhouette of a baseball player swinging a bat, with "httr2" written

 plot(waiting ~ eruptions, data = faithful)